lambdaisland/cli/README.md

   -l, --long      Use long format
 ```

+#### Command Middleware

+Commands, too, can receive middleware, including in the top level cmdspec.
+If
+you imagine middleware as getting wrapped in layers around the final command
+handler function, then the outer layers are the middleware for flags, and the
+inner layers are for command middleware, with subcommand middleware sitting
+inside their parent middleware.

+Flags that occur first on the command line get their middleware wrapped around
+the middleware for flags that occur later, so that later flags may override the
+behavior or earlier flags.

+What this means effectively is that is flags manipiulate the options, that this
+is visible to command middleware, and that if parent commands manipulate the
+options map, that this is visible to child commands.
+Similarly a parent could
+bind a dynamic var, and have it be visible to its children.

+#### Command option reference

+- `:name` (top-level only) Name of the command, used in the help text
+- `:doc` docstring, first line should be a short description, followed by a
+  blank line, and a longer description
+- `:command` handler function, `(fn [opts] ,,,)`, or var
+- `:commands` subcommands, mutually exclusive with `:command`
+- `:flags` flags, see the section of flags
+- `:middleware` function(s) which wrap the final command handler (function or sequence of functions)
+- `:init` Initial options maps, which gets threaded through middleware and flag
+  handlers, and passed to the final command handler

 ### Processing Order

 Most of what lambdaisland/cli does is combine the command and flag descriptions